 There are no blood tests for HPV, but some tests can help your health care provider diagnose the infection.

 - HPV DNA test — This test looks directly for the genetic material (DNA) of the HPV within a sample of cells.
 The test can detect the type of HPV connected to cervical cancer.
-The sample used for this test is generally removed at the same time as a Pap test.
+The sample used for this test is generally collected at the same time as a Pap test.

 How is HPV treated?